Code of Conduct

 - Inform the student who may be breaking it

-- If appropriate, speak with a Judicial Committee member, block leader, administrator or faculty member
+- If appropriate, speak with a Judiciary Committee member, Tiffany Boselli (Assistant Dean of Academic Advising & Judicial Affairs), or an administrator or faculty member

-- Written complaint is submitted to the Judicial Committee
+- Written complaint is submitted to the Judiciary Committee

-- The Judicial Committee initiates investigation to determine whether a violation may have occurred
+- The Judiciary Committee initiates investigation to determine whether a violation may have occurred

-- If the complaint appears to be a violation, a hearing is held with a panel of Judicial Committee members, faculty, and randomly selected students
+- If the complaint appears to be a violation, a hearing is held with a panel of Judiciary Committee members, faculty, and randomly selected students

 - If the hearing concludes a violation has occurred:

-- The Judicial Committee recommends a sanction to the Dean
+- The Judiciary Committee recommends a sanction to the Dean

 - Sanctions can include: warning, censure, academic sanction, disciplinary probation, monetary fines, suspension, dismissal, expulsion